tomshaw/electricgrid/README.md

 11. **Clickable Rows**: Send users to a route when a row is clicked, with full access to the row's model and relations.

+12. **Row Hover**: Set custom hover background colors for light and dark mode.

+13. **Row Stripes**: Apply zebra striping with independent odd, even, and dark-mode colors.

+14. **Table Caption**: Add an accessible caption above or below the table.

-12. **Themes**: Uses a single blade template under 230 lines of html making it super easy to theme.
+15. **Themes**: Uses a single blade template under 230 lines of html making it super easy to theme.

-13. **Testing**: Provides a command for running tests to ensure everything works as expected.
+16. **Testing**: Provides a command for running tests to ensure everything works as expected.

 ## Installation